ranadevrat/deepseek_r1_rag/README.md

 key = ''
 hg_key =""
 ```
-### Choose LLM for Chatbot, Goto opensource_llm_rag_app.py file and open in code editor
+### Choose LLM for Chatbot, Goto deepseek_r1_rag_app.py file and open in code editor
 goto code line 21:

 ```python
 llm = Ollama(model="deepseek-r1:1.5b", request_timeout=120.0)
 ```
 1. if you want to use OpenAI LLM then uncomment code line 77 and comment 78 line
-2. if you want to use opensource LLM mistral 7b through Ollama
+2. if you want to use opensource LLM deepseek-r1 through Ollama
-  Run below coommand to download mistral 7b model locally
+  Run below coommand to download deepseek-r1 1.5b model locally
 ```python
 ollama pull deepseek-r1:1.5b
 ```